 In 24 to 72 hours, the seasonal convergence over the CAB region is expected to be maintained.
-In addition, most parts of east central and southern Africa are expected to be influenced by the strong convergence of the northeasterly to easterly flow, from the east African monsoon, and westerly flow from the Atlantic Ocean through 24 to 72 hours.
+In addition, most parts of east, central and southern Africa are expected to be influenced by the strong convergence of the northeasterly to easterly flow, from the northern Indian Ocean, and westerly flow from the Atlantic Ocean through 24 to 72 hours.
 Localized convergence is expected to remain active over southern Angola and Namibia.
-The passage of a frontal system will tend to enhance convergence over South Africa through 48 to 72 hours.
-Furthermore, convergence of the southeasterly to easterly flow from the east African monsoon and the northeasterly flow over Ethiopia and Somalia is expected to persist through 24 to 72 hours.
+Furthermore, convergence of the southeasterly to easterly flow from the east African monsoon and the easterly flow towards Ethiopia and Somalia is expected to persist through 24 to 72 hours.

-At 500mb level, much of North Africa is expected to experience a westerly wave flow pattern, in 24 to 72 hours, with a trough extending southwards over Sudan reaching up to 100N.
+At 500mb level, much of North Africa is expected to experience a westerly wave flow pattern, in 24 to 72 hours, with a trough extending southwards over Sudan reaching up to 10oN.
+The axis of this trough is expected to move from 30°E to 40°E longitudes through 24 to 72 hours, resulting in increased rainfall activity over the Horn of Africa.
 On the other hand, the southern hemisphere is expected to assume a weak wave flow pattern in the sub tropical areas through 24 to 72 hrs.